What is Trial Balance?

 Now, enter all the balances of your accounts from the General Ledger into this statement accurately- mentioning all the debit balances in the debit column and credit balances in the credit column.
 Take the cash balance also from the cash book and then total both the columns.

 The totals of both debit and credit columns should tally with each other.
-This is because for each debit, there will be a corresponding credit entry in your books of accounts.
-If the totals do not tally, then there is some mistake either in your account books or in the balancing of the Ledger accounts, or may be in copying the balances into the trial balance statement.
+This is because, for each debit entry, there will be a corresponding credit entry in your books of accounts.
+If the totals do not tally, then you should know that there is some mistake either in your account books or in the balancing of the Ledger accounts, or maybe in your copying of the balances from each page into the trial balance statement.
 So, you need to check all these things.

 Importance of Trial Balance

-- Trial balance confirms the accuracy of all your debits and credits.
+- Trial balance confirms the accuracy of all your entries of debits and credits.

 - It serves as a statement to have a quick picture of your accounts.